 The Transmission Owners use asset health indicators for some asset types to help inform asset condition evaluations.
 Each Transmission Owner applies different asset grading methods, but all are consistent with good utility practice.
 Some Transmission Owners have developed asset health scoring approaches to rank certain asset types.
+Appendix C describes uniform grades used by all Transmission Owners for PAC presentations that involve transmission line structure replacements.
+Uniform grading of other transmission and/or substation elements for presentation purposes is being assessed for future inclusion in additional appendices.
 These asset health scores are used as part of the screening assessment (see Section 2.6) of the initial evaluation work, but may not provide a complete picture of the health of an asset.
 As such, they are only part of the decision-making process for determining whether to proceed with an asset condition project.
 Common indicators are summarized below and are derived from data gathered during Asset Monitoring as described in Section 1.